feychou/ice-cream-please/README.md

 # Install and Run

-Synchronous app to see basic Redux in action
+:ice_cream: Synchronous app to see basic Redux in action

 ```
 npm i